WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 ##### Project Tutorial: Remove Images

-Removes all Images and derivative Containers associated to a Project from the Local Docker Registry.
+Removes all Images and derivative Containers associated to a Project from the Local Docker&reg; Registry.
 However, data maintained in the Project's Component Catalog remains untouched.

 + ```dlw rmi --dlwrm --dlwcomp-ver=all all```